phoenix-bjoern/magento-composer-installer/doc/Deploy.md

 ### How to prevent your custom .gitignore file to be overridden

-In case you want to keep your custom .gitignore file then you need to ignore it in magento-deploy-ignore section
+In case you want to keep your custom .gitignore file then you need to ignore it in the _magento-deploy-ignore_ section.

 ```json
 {